Voluminous, complex, time-consuming and costly…

 - SmartDraw Cloud is available in 100 languages

 - Has a number of integrations (Jira, Confluence, Trello, G Suite, and more)

 - Effortless Collaboration

 - SmartDraw includes over 4,500 templates for more than 70 different diagram types

-- Software runs on a Windows desktop, on a Mac, and online.
+- The software runs on a Windows desktop, on a Mac, and online.